dotnet/docfx/Documentation/spec/metadata_dotnet_spec.md

 2. Types, including class, struct, interface, enum, delegate
 3. Type members, including field, property, method, event

-Other elements like parameters, generic parameters are not standalone *items*, they're part of other *items*.
+Other elements such as parameters and generic parameters are not standalone *items*, they're part of other *items*.

 2. Identifiers
 --------------

 ### 2.1 Unique Identifiers

-For any *item* in .NET languages, its *UID* is defined by concatenating its parent's *UID* and its own *ID* by dot.
+For any *item* in .NET languages, its *UID* is defined by concatenating its *parent*'s *UID* and its own *ID* with a dot.
 The *ID* for each kind of item is defined in following sections.
-The basic prinicple here is to make *ID* format close to source code and easy for human reading.
+The basic principle here is to make *ID* format close to source code and easy for human reading.

-*UID* is similar with document comment id, document comment id is started with type prefix, e.g. `T:`, or `M:`, but *UID* do not.
+*UID* is similar to the document comment id, which is started with type prefix, for example, `T:`, or `M:`, but *UID* do not.

 There **MUST NOT** be any whitespace between method name, parentheses, parameters, and commas.

 ### 2.2 Spec Identifiers

 Spec identifier is another form of *UID*.
-It can spec a generic type with type arguments, e.g. for parameters, return types or inheritances, and these *UID*s are unique in one yaml file.
+It can spec a generic type with type arguments (for example, for parameters, return types or inheritances) and these *UID*s are unique in one yaml file.

 It is a simple modified Unique Identifiers, when it contains generic type arguments, it will use `{Name}` instead `` `N ``.
 For type parameter, it will be `{Name}`.